hasura/graphql-engine/docs/graphql/core/migrations/advanced/resetting-migrations.rst

 .. note::

-   If you are using schemas other than public, use --schema "schema_name" flag to indicate each one of them in the create command.
+   If you are using schemas other than ``public``, use ``--schema`` <schema_name> flag to indicate each one of them in the create command.
 This flag can be used multiple times.

 Step 4: Verify the status of the migrations
 -------------------------------------------

-Run the following command to verify status of migration:
+Run the following command to verify the migration status:

 .. code-block:: bash